 Zephyrus has the ability to start virtual machines only when needed and terminating them when no longer needed.
 It offers load balancing and auto-scaling features, but also provides a method for customizing the algorithms if warranted by mission circumstances.

 Zephyrus will also allocate a virtual machine to any session that was not able to launch a task due to lack or resources.
 The VM would be provided by a free agent if available, or newly created.
+The use of free agents expedite the provisioning process.

-Zephyrus monitors the states of all the virtual machine running within the system and terminates those that are no longer needed.
+Zephyrus monitors the states of all the virtual machine running within the system grouping them by sessions and terminates those that are no longer needed.
 As mentioned previously, Zephyrus allows full customization of the conditions in which virtual machines are terminated.
 This continuous monitoring and task orchestration approach is what enables Zephyrus to save provisioning costs while isolating the application from a cloud service specific configuration.

 Resource Visibility